akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-joomla/README.md

-# Linode Joomla Deployment One-Click App
+# Linode Joomla Deployment Quick Deploy App

 Joomla is a free and open-source content management system (CMS) for publishing web content.
 This Marketplace App deploys Joomla 5.4.5 on Ubuntu 24.04 with Apache, PHP 8.3, and MariaDB.